Southeast station: History

-The current terminal complex opened in 1980 as a delayed replacement for the Dykeman's station, closed over a decade earlier, and took its current name in October 2003.
+The current terminal complex opened on December 1, 1980 as a delayed replacement for the Dykeman's station, closed over a decade earlier, and took its current name in October 2003.

 Station layout

 The station has one eight-car-long high-level island platform serving trains in both directions.
 North of the station, the two tracks merge and electrification ends.
 Just south of the station is Metro-North's Southeast Diesel Maintenance Facility.

 The extensive parking at the station is fed by a wide, 1 mi access road known as Independent Way that connects to NY 312 right next to its interchange with Interstate 84, making it very convenient to reach.
 There is no disabled-accessible parking available at the station, other than for town residents with permits or for a maximum 16-hour metered period.
 The station traffic has led to the construction of a shopping plaza and Home Depot along the road at the crest of the rise between the exit and the station; it can easily be seen when approaching the exit along I-84 eastbound.